ranghetti/sen2r/cran-comments.md

 1. install Sen2Cor;
 2. install aria2;
 3. write the paths of the runtime dependencies in the file extdata/paths.json;
-4. write the SciHub credentials in the file inst/apihub.txt.
+4. write the SciHub credentials in the file inst/apihub.txt;
+5. write some logs in inst/extdata/logs;
+6. download the file s2_tiles.rds in inst/extdata/vector/s2_tiles.rds.

 These situations were managed as follows:
-- first two functions were modified in order to explicitly expect the output path as argument;
+- first two functions were modified in order to require the output path as argument;
-- the permission to write within paths.json and apihub.txt in the user's home is now asked to the user.
+- files 3-6 are now saved in the subfolder ".sen2r" in the user's home directory; the permission to do it is now asked to the user.

 > In several functions the return value is NULL, however, it would be better to use stop() as it "stops execution of the current expression